Fundamental group of moduli of principal bundles on curves: Fundamental group of a moduli space

-The projection $\widetilde{q}$ in \eqref{y3} is surjective; it is in fact \'etale locally trivial.
-The typical fiber of $\widetilde{q}$ is a twisted moduli space $M$ of semistable principal $[\op{G},\, \op{G}]$--bundles.
-The group $\Gamma$ acts on $M$, and the quotient $M/\Gamma$ is a moduli space of semistable principal $[\op{G},\, \op{G}]/\op{Z}$--bundles on $X$.
-This moduli space of semistable principal $[\op{G},\, \op{G}]/\op{Z}$--bundles is simply connected by Corollary \ref{cor3}.
-Hence $M$ is simply connected.
+Hence by Corollary \ref{cor3}, we get that $\op{M}$ is simply connected.
 Now from the long exact sequence of homotopy groups associated to the fiber bundle in \eqref{y3} we conclude that the homomorphism $\widetilde{q}_*$ is an isomorphism. \end{proof}